-RYA – Recognised Training Centre & RYA Champion Club
+RYA – Recognised Training Centre & RYA Pathway Club

 County Antrim Yacht Club is affiliated to the RYA and has been operating as a RTC for over 30 years with a successful record of training activities.